-We are interested in supporting innovative approaches to development of new, high-quality, interdisciplinary research that would be competitive for external funding.
-Sustainability research brings together environmental science, public policy, social science research, and other approaches directed toward resource stewardship, assessment and mitigation of environmental impacts of human activity, and institutional and societal response to environmental challenges.
+This award program is intended to support efforts of Indiana University graduate students to develop new research programs related to sustainability.
+This represents an outgrowth of a broad-based sustainability initiative supported by the Indiana University Office of Sustainability.
+We are interested in supporting high-quality, innovative approaches to basic and applied graduate student research.
+Sustainability research brings together environmental science, public policy, social science research, and humanities studies directed toward resource stewardship, assessment and mitigation of environmental impacts of human activity, and institutional and societal response to environmental challenges.

 Awards for a Sustainability Research Development Grant range from $2,000 to $10,000.
 Applicants or teams of applicants must include graduate student participants.
 Award funds can include graduate student fellowships (up to $5,000) as well as funds for field, laboratory, computational, or library research.
 If multiple-investigator awards are made, recipients will share the award.
 Recipients are also expected to engage with other fellows and members of the university sustainability community, and to submit a summary report to the IU Office of Sustainability and the Dean of the University Graduate School at the end of the spring semester following the award.
 Priority will be given to high-quality interdisciplinary projects that include participants from multiple disciplines.